elithrar/elithrar.github.io/docs/nextstep/review.md

 Reviewed 2026-09-07 against [the design system](design-system.md), written before implementation, and [all 36 original reference images](README.md).
 This is a source, CSS-cascade and automated behavior review.
 The historical corpus was visually inspected; the implemented site has **not** passed a rendered-browser review.

+## Mobile launcher spacing correction — 2026-09-08

+IMG_0617.jpeg shows the Recents tile narrower than Archive/About and the launcher row centered on the phone.
+The flex layout allowed the auto-sized disclosure wrapper to shrink; its trigger also inherited generic menu alignment.
+Give both wrapper and trigger explicit 64px widths, keep all tiles 64px high, and use consistent 2px internal gaps/padding with the existing 40px artwork and 18px caption line.
+Shared launcher spacing is now 16px.

+The compact desktop uses one 64px grid column aligned with the 9px Blog menu gutter.
+Rows grow downward.
+Recents expands in document flow below its own tile (12px separation, up to 288px wide), pushing Archive/About down instead of floating beneath the entire launcher group.
+The desktop dock retains its right-edge placement; the mobile centered row is removed.

+Build and all 30 tests pass.
+The existing closed-desktop interaction test now checks grid direction/alignment, wrapper and all tile dimensions, internal spacing, and expanded Recents sizing/flow at 320/390/768px, alongside opening each app.
+Browser tab discovery still times out, so these checks establish the CSS cascade and behavior, not rendered pixel measurements.

 ## Typography refinement: current review

 IMG_0615.png shows a material inconsistency: Archive’s search placeholder is monospaced while Find, file names and window titles are proportional.
 Source inspection confirms greyUI’s `.greyui-input` explicitly selects `--greyui-font-mono`; this was not a browser glitch.
 The previous design system also permitted unrelated editorial headings.
 The revised [typography contract](design-system.md#typography-and-scale) was documented before this correction.